chrisarg/Bit-Set/README.md

 - Example 5: Loading and extracting a bitset

-    A slightly more complex example, in which we create a bitset, set a few bits, extract them into a buffer (allocated via `FFI::Platypus::Buffer`, though other possibilities exist e.g. through Task::MemManager) and then checking that their values is correct.
-The load example reverses the logic, i.e. we allocate the buffer, set its value using pack, put the buffer into a bitset and test the individual bits.
+    A slightly more complex example, in which we create a bitset, set a few bits, extract them into a buffer (allocated via [FFI::Platypus::Buffer](https://metacpan.org/pod/FFI::Platypus::Buffer), though other possibilities exist e.g. through [Task::MemManager](https://metacpan.org/pod/Task::MemManager)) and then checking that their values is correct.
+The load example logic is as follows: first, we allocate the buffer, then we set its value using pack, and finaly we put the buffer into a bitset and test the  individual bits.

         use Test::More; # Convenient testing framework
         use Bit::Set     qw(:all);